ProticM/plazar-js/CONTRIBUTING.md

 ```
 $ gulp build
 ```
-If there was a change related to a specific package:
+If there was a change related to a specific package, you should run a specific task:
 ```
 $ gulp build-core
 $ gulp build-bootstrap